Martin compactifications of affine buildings: Introduction

-Apart from the above well-known algebraic consequences, this led to the possibility of studying questions which are also relevant to spherical harmonic analysis inspired by works of Harish-Chandra.
-Indeed, I. Satake showed that the non-Archimedean semisimple Lie groups can be considered in the general framework of Gelfand pairs since some suitable Hecke algebras of bi-invariant functions were shown to be commutative under convolution \cite{Satake1963}.
+Apart from the above well-known algebraic consequences, this led to the possibility of studying questions which are also relevant to spherical harmonic analysis as inspired by works of Harish-Chandra.
+Indeed, I. Satake showed that the non-Archimedean semisimple Lie groups can be considered in the general framework of Gelfand pairs since some suitable Hecke algebras of bi-invariant functions were shown to be commutative for the convolution law \cite{Satake1963}.
 The corresponding spherical functions were computed by I.G.
 Macdonald in \cite{macdo0}.
 This opened the way to beautiful combinatorial problems \cite{MacdonaldSym}.
-It also provided a Gelfand--Fourier transform allowing to attack more advanced questions and get deeper understanding of analytic objects, such as heat kernels.
+It also provided a Gelfand--Fourier transform allowing both to attack more advanced questions and to get deeper understanding of analytic objects such as heat kernels.